If you appreciate the work done within the wiki, please consider supporting The Cutting Room Floor on Patreon. Thanks for all your support!

 • In the Japanese version, cutscenes can only be skipped with Start.
 In the international versions, cutscenes can be skipped with Start, X, or O.

-• Every gameplay demo in the US and European versions has a constant "DEMO" graphic flashing at the bottom-right of the screen.
+• Every gameplay demo in the international versions has a constant "DEMO" graphic flashing at the bottom-right of the screen.
 The "DEMO" graphic is missing in the Japanese version.

 American Version Differences